When to Replace Your Old Boiler (And When to Have it Serviced)

-No problem.
-This quick guide is going to help you understand whether you should ditch it or fix it!
+No problem: We’ve done the research and compiled this quick guide to help you understand whether you should ditch your old boiler or fix it!

 Some boiler manufacturers offer as little as 2-years warranty, which I personally believe, isn’t a great indication of product quality.